Please note: This is a supplement to the “Blockchain and Cryptocurrency Explained” series. If you want to start from the beginning, go here.

 - Transaction fees can give you an idea on cost associated with doing a transaction.
 Example bitcoin from above.
 Total fees are nearly 3.88 BTC and Total number of transactions = 2309.
-So, average fees are 3.88 BTC divided by 2309 = 0.00168 BTC.
+So, the average fees is 3.88 BTC/ 2309 = 0.00168 BTC.
 You can do a lot of similar calculation to see how well the fees are working.

 - More active coin means more number of transactions as well as volume of transactions.

 - It is necessary to see the difficulty of blocks, specially the early ones.
 We will discuss the impact in next blog.

 - Block reward tells you the number of coins given for finding a block.

 Blockchain being a public ledger, you can also find all the account information too.
 Just input the account address in the search box mentioned above.
 Address summaries look like this:

 - All transactions of this account (Green arrows shows BTC coming into the account and Red show BTC going out)

 Most of the information is similar.
 Differences are:

 - Out and In mark outgoing and incoming transactions respectively.